Transformation: Karol-Ann Arseneault Says Goodbye to 80 Pounds!

 - Expecting perfection.
 I didn't appreciate the process, was wanting to be more and more, wanted big hips, small waisted, cap shoulders, but I forgot that I am who I am and I needed to accept the things I can't change in order to grow and change what I can.

 - People will judge, and then ask you how you did it.
-I was a nobody before I started my journey and at first I did not tell it to anyone to avoid judgment.
-After a year, people started asking me for advice, guys where noticing me more and I lost some friends because of my new way of living.
+I was a nobody before I started my journey and at first, I did not tell it to anyone to avoid judgment.
+After a year, people started asking me for advice, guys were noticing me more and I lost some friends because of my new way of living.
 I just do my things and focus on my goals.

 - There is no magic.
 No pill, no supplement, no perfect way of eating, no perfect way of training.
 I will keep learning and learning because I love it but fitness is never black or white, you never stop learning.
-It's all about trial and errors because after all, we're all different.
+It's all about trial and errors because after all, we're all

 Don't wait for Monday to start.
 Start now and never look back.
-You will struggle, it's part of the process, but enjoy every moment, every workout and every choices you make.
+You will struggle, it's part of the process, but enjoy every moment, every workout and every choice you make.
 Find what's motivating you more than anything and learn.

 There are plenty of resources available, websites, videos, books, challenges, get rid of excuses, get a gym membership, put your music loud and kill it.
 Make the change for you and never stop trying, consistency is the key to success.
-Free yourself of negativity, take photos and ask questions :)
+Free yourself from negativity, take photos and ask questions :)

 I chose to make a lifestyle change.
 I'm a different person than I was 3 years ago.
-Right now, I'm studying nutrition since 2 years and I also have completed my formation to be a personal trainer.
+Right now, I'm studying nutrition for 2 years and I also have completed my formation to be a personal trainer.

 I want to inspire people and prove to them they can achieve anything in life by just wanting it bad enough.
-I'm looking forward to do a powerlifting meet eventually and my ultimate dream is to do a fitness competition.
+I'm looking forward to doing a powerlifting meet eventually and my ultimate dream is to do a fitness competition.
 Thank you for your time :)!